By Laurie Davies

 Whether you’re interacting with friends on a social network, buying a product in an online marketplace or producing personalized content for business customers, you’re putting a computer information system to work for you.

-According to the worldwide employment website Indeed.com, an information system (IS) “facilitates the conversion of raw data into useful information.”
-Basically, an IS helps business leaders make decisions based on data.
+According to the worldwide employment website Indeed.com, a computer information system (CIS) “facilitates the conversion of raw data into useful information.”
+Basically, a CIS helps business leaders make decisions based on data.
 It helps answer questions such as:

-In a broader sense, businesses and organizations rely on IS “to carry out and manage their operations, interact with their customers and suppliers, and compete in the marketplace,” according to Encyclopedia Britannica.
+In a broader sense, businesses and organizations rely on CIS “to carry out and manage their operations, interact with their customers and suppliers, and compete in the marketplace,” according to Encyclopedia Britannica.

-As such, you might think IS involves computers or databases — and you’d be mostly right.
-But, as a category, information systems is a much broader umbrella.
-According to Techopedia.com, IS can be envisioned as a triangle with three main components: people, processes and IT.
+As such, you might think CIS involves computers or databases — and you’d be mostly right.
+But, as a category, information systems is a much broader umbrella in the field of computer science.
+According to Techopedia.com, CIS can be envisioned as a triangle with three main components: people, processes and IT.

-People – Without people, an IS wouldn’t operate properly.
+People – Without people, a CIS wouldn’t operate properly.
 IT professionals, programmers, system analysts, high-level managers and help-desk workers are all part of an IS, according to Technopedia.com.

 Processes – Processes are the activities carried out in a business for specific goals, according to Indeed.com.
 For example, on a vehicle assembly line, the process of the line production of car parts would be part of the information system.